 Despite living in a bird filled garden it hasn’t been easy for my associate Editor Des to become a successful birdwatcher.
 He is enthusiastic enough, but lacks the patience required.
-You cannot just nod off!
+I mean, you cannot just nod off! 😨

 It all began with our visiting kookaburras, Toffee and Taffy.
 To be honest though, it was initially more them watching him!
 Anyway, it piqued his interest.

 He formed a close friendship with Taffy in the end.
 So sweet to see.

 Little Milly (Des’s girlfriend) was slightly hesitant when Toffee was introduced to her….but I can understand that.
 A kookaburra is a BIG bird.
 Editor Des thoroughly enjoyed his role as protector.

 These days Des realizes that the best place to watch tiny birds is at the baths on a sunny day;

 Or on a sunny rock in Memorial Park.

 He bought an identification book with his birthday money.